Shibaemon-tanuki: Legend in the Hyōgo prefecture

 When Shibaemon was finally about to go to the see the theater and then return to Awaji for the day, when Shibaemon came to the theater, there was a big dog.
-Shibamon hid his fear and passed through the entrance, but within a gap of his confidence, the dog rushed to attack.
+Shibaemon hid his fear and passed through the entrance, but within a gap of his confidence, the dog rushed to attack.
 Shibaemon immediately returned to his appearance as a tanuki, was chased around by the people who brought the dog and finally hit in the head and killed.
 The rumor that a bake-danuki was killed in Osaka reached Awaji and since they did not hear Shibaemon drum his belly, they understood that he was killed and the people severely hated the fact that he died.

 After Shibaemon's death, the people who came to see Nakaza decreased and there was a rumor that "it was a curse from having killed Shibaemon," so when the theater deified Shibaemon, the number of guests returned.
 Afterwards, Shibaemon, as a popular god, was deeply worshipped by many actors such as Nakamura Ganjirou, Kataoka Nizaemon and Fujiyama Kanbi.
 Afterwards, in what was called Shibaemon's return home, the Shrine of Shibaemon was built in Sumoto due to Nizaemon, Kanbi and others's donations.
 Now, the Shrine of Shibaemon is near the castle ruins of Sumoto at the peak of Mt.
 Mikuma and due to the legend of Shibaemon, who liked theater, there are many performers who visit the shrine even now.
 The Shibaemon Daimyoujin (柴右衛門大明神) that was deified in Nakaza also had a "return home" in the year 2000 and is now deified in the Sumoto Hachiman-jinja.